climateExtract

 3. included the geodata package

-4. removed former dependency to the zoo package
+4. removed former dependency on the zoo package

 Installation